Quantum Lock: A Provable Quantum Communication Advantage

 \section{Limitations of Lockdown Technique for Generic Quantum PUFs}

-In this section, we study for the first time, the possibility of exploiting the lockdown technique for quantum PUFs, and we demonstrate the mathematical model for it.
-It is also worth mentioning that implementing quantum PUFs in practice is challenging and subject to current research.
-Some constructions have been proposed for constructing fully secure unitary quantum PUFs such as~\cite{KMK21}, but they are usually resourceful quantum constructions.
-Also, some other classes of quantum PUFs, namely quantum-readout PUFs~\cite{S12}, have been defined in weaker attack models and under restricted quantum adversaries.
+In this section, we study for the first time, the possibility of exploiting the lockdown technique for quantum PUFs (QPUFs), and we demonstrate the mathematical model for it.
+It is also worth mentioning that implementing QPUFs in practice is challenging and subject to current research.
+Some constructions have been proposed for constructing fully secure unitary QPUFs such as~\cite{KMK21}, but they are usually resourceful quantum constructions.
+Also, some other classes of QPUFs, namely quantum-readout PUFs~\cite{S12}, have been defined in weaker attack models and under restricted quantum adversaries.
 Apart from the theoretical aspect of the problem, it is also interesting to see whether the lockdown technique can help to reduce the adversarial power in the quantum case.
-One of the main problems in the case of a quantum PUF is that if the adversaries manage to query the PUF with the same input multiple times, then it can get multiple copies of the same output state.
-This allows the adversaries to use the tools from the quantum state tomography~\cite{DLP2001}, and quantum emulation algorithm to emulate the outputs~\cite{ML16} of the PUF.
-One possible way to protect the PUF from such sophisticated attacks is to use the lockdown technique.
-The main goal of such a lockdown technique is to prevent the adversary from querying in an adaptive manner, and with desired challenges.
+One of the main problems in the case of QPUFs is that if an adversary manages to query a QPUF with the same input multiple times, then such an adversary can get multiple copies of the same output state.
+This allows the adversary to use the tools from the quantum state tomography~\cite{DLP2001}, and the quantum emulation algorithm to emulate the input-output behavior~\cite{ML16} of the target QPUF.
+One possible way to protect it from such sophisticated attacks is to use the lockdown technique.
+The main goal of such a lockdown technique is to prevent the adversary from querying in an adaptive manner, with arbitrary challenges.

-Similarly to the hybrid PUF setting, an important feature of the lockdown technique on quantum PUFs is the equality test of unknown quantum states for verification.
-As introduced previously, the verification algorithm can be efficiently implemented by SWAP test~\cite{buhrman_quantum_2001} if two states $\rho_1 , \rho_2$ are two pure states.
-With this constraint in mind, we prove that only very restricted quantum PUFs can be efficiently constructed to a quantum locked PUF (QLPUF) with a verification algorithm.
+Similarly to the hybrid PUF setting, an important feature of the lockdown technique on QPUFs is the equality test of unknown quantum states for verification.
+As introduced previously, the verification algorithm can be efficiently implemented by SWAP test~\cite{buhrman_quantum_2001} if two states $\rho_1, \rho_2$ are two pure states.
+With this constraint in mind, we prove that only very restricted QPUFs can be efficiently constructed as a quantum-locked PUF (QLPUF) with a verification algorithm.